 - Kindergarten: In the Kindergarten setting, you are generally with the same class for 5 hours a day.
 During this time, you are not only responsible for your 20-40 minute English lesson, but also the day-to-day routine that comes with a day at Kindergarten.
 Whether it is outside play, arts & crafts or class performances, you will be a part of it.

 - International/collaborative Schools: Some companies work in collaboration with local high schools where you could be integrated into the regular routine of the students` classes.
 In these environments, you will usually work alongside a member of the local staff.
-Many of these settings are international organization, so you could end up with students from all over the world and not only your host country`s nationality.
+Many of these settings are an international organization, so you could end up with students from all over the world and not only your host country`s nationality.

 - After School Program: Sometimes, companies will make a partnership with various institutions.
 Once a school`s regular hours finish for the day, a student (for an extra fee) may attend an extra English class to help further his or her studies.